The Difference Between an Interest Rate and the Annual Percentage Rate APR on an Auto Loan

 The graphic below illustrates the relationship between an APR and a note rate.

-Want to Save On Your Car Payment?
+Want to Lower Your Car Payment?

 Example: How to Calculate APR for a Car Loan

 Suppose you want to purchase a car for $15,000.
 Using a car loan service, you find a lender that agrees to give you a 60 month car loan for this amount at a 6% interest rate (i.e. note rate).
 Your loan will come with $200 in prepaid finance charges, meaning your principal will be $15,200 [$15,200 = $15,000 + $200].
 What would your APR be?

 To figure out your APR, first track down your monthly payment.
 If you are curious how car payments are calculated, here is the formula:

 Basically, all you need to know to calculate your car loan payment is the length of your loan in months, your principal, and your note rate (i.e. interest rate).
 If you plug in the numbers (or use the calculator), you will find that your monthly payment for this loan is about $293.86.

 To find your APR, you theoretically could use the same equation.
 Your payment under your note rate and APR should be the same.
 All that changes when calculating APR in this equation is that you would use the amount financed (which does not include prepaid finance charges) in place of your principal.
 Ultimately, you would plug in your monthly payment and amount financed and solve for the interest rate part of the equation – which is not easy to do mathematically since the interest rate appears twice in the equation.

 Still, the APR you would get if you did this would be about 6.55%.
 The graphic below illustrates how the note rate and APR will give you the same monthly payment and finance charge for your loan.

 These rates will give you the same monthly payments and will result in you paying the same amount for your car in the long run.
 However, the higher the APR, the more you’ll pay over the life of the loan.
 Lenders will give you both rates on your car loan paperwork so that you can better understand your loan.